 If a student hasn't requested a specific faculty member as an advisor, then they are assigned to either the advising coordinator of their college or the department chair of their major.
 Undergraduates should contact their college advising centers for further information and graduate students should contact the Graduate College.

-Undergraduate students in good academic standing typically register for 15-16 credit hours each semester, while graduate student typically register for 9-14 credit hours.
+Undergraduate students in good academic standing typically register for 15-16 credit hours each semester, while graduates student typically register for 9-14 credit hours.

-To participate in an independent study course, students must have their proposal approved by the appropriate department chair/school director and the curriculum committee chair (if applicable) and submit the approved proposal to the registrar's office by the deadline for adding courses.
+To participate in an independent study course, students must have their proposal approved by the appropriate department chair/school director and the curriculum committee chair (if applicable) and submit the approved proposal to the Office of the Registrar by the deadline for adding courses.

-A graduate student wishing to register for a directed study or thesis must submit a written proposal for approval by the supervising professor, adviser, chair of the department, and graduate dean.
+A graduate student wishing to register for a directed study or thesis must submit a written proposal for approval by the supervising professor, advisor, chair of the department, and graduate dean.
 This proposal should be submitted at least two weeks prior to registration.
-The registrar’s office must receive a copy of the approved proposal no later than the census date to ensure registration.
+The Office of the Registrar must receive a copy of the approved proposal no later than the census date to ensure registration.

 If a student wishes to audit a course they must have the written permission of the class instructor and the instructor’s chairperson.
 The deadline for auditing a course is the semester census date and approvals will only be granted on a space available basis.
+To find your deadline, review the academic calendar.
 Tuition and fees for auditing a course are the same as a regular credit course.

-If you have any unfulfilled obligations to the University (such as unpaid fees or fines, an overdue library book, missing transcripts, etc) you will not be allowed to register for classes.
-This is called a hold.
-You will be denied the opportunity to register for courses if your record has been blocked by any administrative office or unit.
-To clear the hold, you must personally contact the office that issued the block.
-When you have resolved the issue, the originating office will release your hold, and you will be cleared for registration.
-Holds can substantially delay your ability to register and obtain needed or desired courses, so we encourage students to get these taken care of before their allocated registration times.
 Holds can be viewed on the View Registration Holds tile in OneCampus.
+If you have any unfulfilled obligations to the University (such as unpaid fees or fines, an overdue library book, missing transcripts, etc.) you may have a hold preventing registration.
+To clear the hold, you must contact the office that issued the hold.
+When you have resolved the hold, the originating office will release your hold, and you will be cleared for registration.
+To prevent delays in your ability to register and obtain needed courses, resolve your holds before your registration times.

-Students who registered and saved their course schedule correctly can feel confident that their registration is secure.
-However, if a student doesn't complete the registration process correctly or neglects to pay their tuition on time, then their registration will most certainly be in jeopardy.
-Tuition, fees, room and board must be paid by the advertised deadline for each semester or the student’s registration may be cancelled.
-In addition, if a student managed to register for a course for which they don’t meet the prerequisite for or is otherwise ineligible to participate in (i.e., academic deficiencies or suspension), their registration can be altered or even cancelled.
+Students who registered correctly can feel confident that their registration is secure.
+However, if a student doesn't complete the registration process correctly or neglects to pay their tuition on time, then their registration may be in jeopardy.
+Tuition, fees, room, and board must be paid by the advertised deadline for each semester or the student’s registration may be cancelled.
+In addition, if a student managed to register for a course for which they don’t meet the prerequisite for or is otherwise ineligible to participate in (i.e., academic deficiencies or suspension), their registration can be altered or cancelled.

 Register for the 18 hours you are permitted during the first part of registration.
 Overload requests will be accepted only after all students have had an opportunity to register for a full schedule of classes.
-Please pick up a Permission to Overload form from our office which has to be approved/signed by the Dean of the College of your major.
-Approved forms need to then be submitted to our office and will be processed beginning two weeks after the first day of undergraduate registration for a given term.
+Complete the Permission to Overload form and obtain all required.
+Approved forms need to then be submitted to the Office of the Registrar and will be processed beginning two weeks after the first day of undergraduate registration for a given term.

-Graduate Students requesting to take over 14 credit hours need a Permission for Overload form signed by Advisor, Department Chair/School Director, and Graduate College Dean and submitted to our office.
+Graduate Students requesting to take over 14 credit hours need a Permission for Overload form signed by their Advisor and Department Chair/School Director then submitted to our office.

 You must pay tuition, fees, room and board to the Office of the Bursar by the payment deadline.